sngular/scs-multiapi-plugin/README.md

 ```

 - **Namespace from Avro**: The plugin will check for a `namespace`
-  attribute defined in the Avro file, and if there is, it will use it.
+  attribute defined in the Avro file and use it, if a namespace is not defined it will throw an exception.
 The plugin
   expects to receive a relative path from the `yml` file folder.

 ```yaml